EnriqueSolarte/robust_360_8PA/README.md

 * pandas                    1.0.5
 * levmar                    0.2.3
 ---
+### Dataset
+For convenience, our dataset MP3D_VO and TUM_VI [3] has been released for free access at [this Google drive directory](https://drive.google.com/drive/folders/1wGLRFXJXeKxpFB5_N3LXaV7TcEPF1-Fh?usp=sharing).

 ### Settings

 For convience, we implement a  ***< Class config >*** to load the used settings in this repo, from a yaml file. ```e.g .config/config_TUM_VI.yaml```.
 You can use the following lines for loading this configuracion.